pywugate/MyCoolPackage.jl/README.md

 I used GitHub desktop and there are many problems:

-1. GitHubDesktop always creates subfolder if I created new repo:
+1. If I created new repo, GitHubDesktop always creates subfolder :
 `~\.julia\dev\MyCoolPackage\MyCoolPackage.jl`

 or

-2. GitHubDesktop always got error and couldn't push repo if I add existing repo.
+2. If I add existing repo, GitHubDesktop always got error and fais pushing:
 `“The repository does not seem to exist anymore.
 You may not have access, or it may have been deleted or renamed.”`